 Q: Can the system sell excess power back to the grid?

 A: In some jurisdictions with supportive regulations (like net metering or feed-in tariffs), it may be possible to sell surplus electricity back to the utility.
-This can create an additional revenue stream, further improving the project’s financial returns.
+This can create an additional revenue stream and further improve the project’s financial returns.
 However, this possibility depends entirely on local energy policy.

 Planning Your Path to Energy Independence